Criteria for Selecting Tribal Textiles

 of fascinating Berber weavings.
 The same is true with Tibetan rugs.

 I can never, however, justify buying bleached or purposely sun-faded kilims.
 Those practices are destructive and a disservice to the weaver.
 In selecting functional pieces for use on the floor, especially in high traffic areas, I find it reasonable (as well as economical) to use sturdy, synthetic-dyed old tribal pieces that are genuine ethnographic products, if their palettes and designs are pleasing.
 Such weavings can be far more interesting than contemporary commercial "revival" products that are made with natural dyes, but feature repetitive, lifeless and uninspired designing.
-Among old weavings, natural-dye pieces are almost always more expensive--typically twice or three times the cost of pieces that include a synthetic dye or two.
+Among old weavings, natural-dye pieces are almost always more expensive--typically several times the cost of pieces that include a synthetic dye or two.

 The "weave balance" and structures of tribal kilims differs considerably from one to another, meaning that a case-by-case judgment is required when we consider how to use them in our homes.
 Some of these pieces are tough and sturdy enough to handle a lot of traffic; others are delicate and absolutely must be hung or displayed in some other way.
 The majority are somewhere between these extremes.
 I have tried in my on-line descriptions to give advice regarding the appropriate use for unusual pieces.